AdityaAryaPratama/TikTok-Claim-Classification/README.md

 Because it's more important to minimize false negatives, the model evaluation metric will be **recall**.
 Also **Receiver Operating Characteristic** and **The Area Under the Curve** to evaluate the model's ability to distinguish between the classes.

 # Data Understanding
+This project uses a dataset called tiktok_dataset.csv.
+It contains synthetic data created for this project in partnership with TikTok.
+Examine each data variable gathered.

+**19,383** rows – Each row represents a different published TikTok video in which a claim/opinion has been made.

+**12** columns
 ### Attribute Information

 | Attribute | Data Type, Length | Description |